dave-f/png2bbc/README.md

 # png2bbc
-A general tool for creating BBC Micro graphics from a PNG input.
+A tool for creating BBC Micro graphics from a PNG input.
 Reads PNG files and outputs binary data suitable for `INCBIN` to 6502 source.

-Script will be text or lua-based, specifying where to get the data from, eg:
+No external dependencies are required, just a C++11 compiler.

+The script is built up of very simple commands:

 ```
-WITH-OUTPUT "player.bin" USING-MODE 5 CREATE-FROM X=0 Y=0 W=8 H=8 FRAMES=8
-WITH-OUTPUT "alien1.bin" USING-MODE 5 CREATE-FROM X=0 Y=8 W=8 H=8 FRAMES=2
-WITH-OUTPUT "alien2.bin" USING-MODE 5 CREATE-FROM X=16 Y=8 W=8 H=8 FRAMES=2
+MODE 5
+COLOURS WHITE BLUE RED GREEN
+IMAGE input.png
+CREATE-FILE "player.bin" FROM-DATA 0 0 8 8 8
+CREATE-FILE "alien1.bin" FROM-DATA 0 8 8 8 2
+CREATE-FILE "alien2.bin" FROM-DATA 16 8 8 8 2
 ```